 Fleeting memories are the foundation of my practice, reminiscent of synesthesia, feeling the sun and wind and smelling the sea air.
 I weave sea and mountain, coast and peak; raindrops on rock pools and windows, ripples in the sand, moss on walls, cobblestones.
 My work captures movement, pattern and texture to create textiles embedded with underlying codes and a significance of place, time and memory.
 I weave garments and textiles for the home in three collections, Coast, Peak and Home.
 I particularly enjoy working closely with clients on commissions.

 I was brought up in a household of makers.
 I remember making little cardboard looms when I was a child.
-Weaving is old.
-There are hundreds of thousands of drafts, offering infinite combinations of pattern, colour and texture.
-It’s not possible to weave everything in a lifetime.
-I think this bottomless quality is what appeals- it’s the same as my academic background in archaeology- you never know everything so there’s always something to learn, a new experience to be had.
 I learned on a four shaft loom made by John and George Maxwell.
-They lived and worked in a commune in Suffolk set up by Eric Gill the sculptor and artist.
-It’s about 100 years old and I restored it.
-Researching the loom and it’s history really tapped in to my archaeology- I specialise in the historical period and taught on utopian communities.
-I had no idea when I got it that there’d be so much history in a loom, but it’s our oldest technology.
-I weave on a 12 shaft, custom made floor loom.
+Researching the loom and it’s history tapped in to my archaeology training.
+Today I weave on a 12 shaft, custom made floor loom.
 Also I am the custodian of beautiful bespoke loom from Sweden that belonged to one of our greatest weavers.
 Barbara Mullins and her mother Gwen ran a weaving workshop and school- they were know as the Graffham Weavers.
 Their work is in the V&A and Gwen taught the finest 20th century rug weaver, Peter Collingwood.
-My loom was owned by Barbara- I’ve found hours of audio recordings in the British library, talking about her life and work. - Gwen went on to found the Craft Council- they were two remarkable women whose story needs to be more widely known.
 It is my ambition to build a weaving shed and get it up and working again.
 It feels fitting that it should be working again and I feel the responsibility profoundly.